ArrowTheFighter/ArrowTheFighter.github.io/projects/proj-7.md

 ---
 layout: post
-title: "At Capacity"
+title: "Legends of Raéowölf"
 developer: "Gideon"
 ---

-At Capacity is a racing arcade game with asynchronous multiplayer, built in 2 days for the Kenney 2025 game jam.
+Legends of Raéowölf is a 3D open world sailing game with 2D platforming, built in 14 days for the The Resolution Jam.
-Players race to the finish line alongside the ghosts of other real players' recordings.
-I was in charge of developing and setting up the multiplayer server and code for this project.
-I used an HTTP server in Node.js to handle all the server side functionality of receiving recorded games and sending clients the past recordings when they started a new match.
+Players get to explore a open world on the seas in their trusty sailing ship.
+When reaching an island they get to explore a 2D platforming section where they collect items and upgrades.
+I built the project from the ground up in Unity, developing all the following systems myself:

+* Sailing
+* Cutscnes
+* Dialog and Quests
+* Platforming
+* 2D/3D switching
+* Dungeons and islands

 {% include image.html url="https://github.com/ArrowTheFighter/ProjectBuildsmith" image="projects/proj-6/Screenshot1.png" text="View GitHub" %}